 - Candidates must submit wholly original work.
 Submissions will not be shortlisted if they display any evidence of plagiarism.

-- Applicants are required to provide proof (via a senior representative of their educational institution) that they are still enrolled on their degree programme at the time of the submission deadline.
+- Students are required to provide proof (via a senior representative of their educational institution) that they are still enrolled on their degree programme at the time of the submission deadline.
 Graduates are required to submit proof of graduation and a reference from their employer, including proof of employment.

 - Applicants must confirm they have the legal right to travel as part of the winning team, for a week-long immersive trip to Hong Kong in January 2022 (covid travel guidance permitting).
 Winners are responsible for making their own visa arrangements and covering visa costs.

 - The Oxford Cultural Collective and Lee Kum Kee assume the right to publish the videos and written entries of shortlisted candidates on their websites and to post via social media.

 6th May 2021: applications open